t-kuha/mpsoc-library/README.md

 ***

-- See [wiki](https://github.com/t-kuha/mpsoc-library/wiki) for how to build these libraryes from source
+- See [wiki](https://github.com/t-kuha/mpsoc-library/wiki) for how to build these libraries from source